jhartwell/Plsm/README.md

 ## Running Plasm

 First, in order to run plasm you need to generate a config file.
-You do this by running `mix plasm.config`.
+You do this by running

+`mix plasm.config`

 This will create a skeleton config file.
 You will need to make your changes in order to run Plasm succesfully.

 Once you have your config file generated then you are ready to run plasm.
-You do this by running `mix plasm`.
+You do this by running

+`mix plasm`.

 The model files are generated in the folder that you are running from.

 ## Forthcoming updates